 The steps involved in a Project Needs Analysis is not fluff nor a “nice to do” strategy.
 The 7 steps of the Project Needs Analysis are critical to the success of any project and business.

-The concept of a Needs Analysis originates in the Learning and Development field.
-RTG Solutions Group merges methodologies and practices from the Lean environment with Learning and Development to ensure the success of implementing new business systems.
+The concept of a Project Needs Analysis originates in the Learning and Development field.
+RTG Solutions Group merges Lean practices with L&D strategies to create fool-proof project management formulas.
 In many cases, the similarities are recognizable in both industries.

 As a reference, consider a business rolling out a new ERP (Enterprise Resource Planning) system.
-There is connectivity to each of the following 7 steps, ensuring that the Needs Analysis, as well as the entire project, is a success.
+Before spending company resources on a new piece of software, the business will have to follow each of these 7 steps to ensure the project is a win: